skeeto/enchive/README.md

 to "extract" an archive, then write it back out with the new options.
 This mode will also regenerate the public key file.

+Enchive has a built-in protection key agent that keeps the protection key in memory for a configurable period of time (default: 15 minutes) after a protection passphrase has been read.
+This allows any files to be decrypted inside this window with only a single passphrase prompt.
+Use the `--agent` (`-a`) global option to enable it.
+If it's enabled by default, use `--no-agent` to turn it off.

+    $ enchive --agent extract file.enchive

+Unlike gpg-agent and ssh-agent, this agent need not be started ahead of time.
+It is started on demand, shuts down on timeout, and does not coordinate with environment variables.
+One agent is created per unique secret key file.
+This feature requires a unix-like system.

 ## Notes

 There's no effort at error recovery.
 It bails out on early on the